 1. Identify and acknowledge the hurt.

 At the root of the grudge is some wound that needs to be addressed.
 What is it?
 Is it someone who didn’t do what they said they would?
 Was it someone who hurt you?
 Is it trauma or some other negative event that is still sticking around?
 Can you identify where exactly that hurt and anger is coming from?

 In many cases, you’ll probably be able to identify it pretty easily.
 For example, “X person did something bad to me, so I’m angry and hurt that no one seems to care.”

 In other cases, it may not be so easily identified.
 For example, a person who had a bad childhood may have many experiences fueling their anger.
 Some may be stronger than others.

 There’s also the possibility that the real problem is buried under a more visible problem.
 For example, the person with a troubled childhood may see the troubled childhood as the problem, when really the problem is them feeling as though their parents didn’t love them.
-It all ties together, but it may not be easy to identify without the help of a trained counselor.
+It all ties together, but it may not be easy to identify without the help of a trained therapist.

 2. Identify a solution to the problem.

 Can you identify a solution to the problem?
 Is there a tangible thing that will make you feel better if you take it to the person that wronged you (assuming they want to make things right)?